What is Heart of Eternal?

 Shown in the centre of card next the sword and shield symbol are the attack and defense points of each character.
 Attack points are used on offense.
 Defense points are only used to defend an attack.

 While you’re on offense, your character may initiate battle, and if you have more attack points than your opponent has defense points – you win that battle and gain an AOG!
 Your opponent (the defender) sends his character to the discard pile when character loses battle.
 If the defender has more defense points, they win and the attacker loses their character to the discard pile. *Note – Character attack and defense points can change during battle by the use of abilities and other cards.
 Attack/Defense points are not depleted after a battle (their values stay the same unless otherwise stated).

 The Elder Symbol is located in the upper left corner of specific cards this means that this character is a higher ranking elder and cannot be used until you’ve collected 3 AOG’s.

 The card type symbol is located in the upper right corner of the card – this shows us how rare the card is and ranges from common to ultra rare.

 Some characters have abilities which help to improve your combat.

 The usage symbol is located on the left side of the card and this indicates the use of the card’s ability.
 Each symbol represents either a continuous effect or one-time use.
 A continuous effect means that the effect does not expire until card/character is destroyed of removed.

 There are 6 classes of characters represented by symbols on the left side of the card.
 A character’s class has pros and cons – so use them wisely.
 Currently the classes are: Ruler, Warrior, Beast, Charisma, Intellect and Spiritual.
-As Eternal releases future expansions these classes will grow and make deck building even more unique.
+As Heart of Eternal releases future expansions these classes will grow and make deck building even more unique.